FarmDyn/documentation/docs/template/labour.md

 !!! abstract
-    The labour module optimizes work use on- and off farm with a monthly resolution, depicting in detail labour needs for different farm operations, herds and stables as well as management requirements for each farm branch and the farm as a whole.
-Off farm work distinguishes between half and full time work (binaries) and working flexibly for a low wage rate.
+    The labour module optimises work use on- and off-farm with a monthly resolution, depicting detailed labour needs for different farm operations, herds and stables, management requirements for each farm branch, and the farm as a whole.
+Off-farm work distinguishes between half- and full-time work (binaries) and working flexibly for a low wage rate.

 ## General Concept

-The template differentiates between three type of labour on farm:
+The template differentiates between three types of labour on farm:

-1.  **General management and further activities for the whole farm,** *p\_labManag("farm","const"*, which are needed as long as the farm is not given up ,*v\_hasFarm* = 1, *binary variable*, and not depending on the level of individual farm activities.
+1.  **General management and further activities for the whole farm,** *p\_labManag("farm","const"*), which are needed as long as the farm is not abandoned ,*v\_hasFarm* = 1, *binary variable*, and not depending on the level of individual farm activities.

-2.  **Management activities and further activities depending on the size of farm branches** such as arable cropping, dairying, pig fattening, sows.
-The necessary working hours are broken down into a base need, *const* which is linked to having the farm branch, *v\_hasBranch*, *integer*, and a linear term depending on its size, *slope*.
+2.  **Management activities and further activities depending on the size of farm branches** such as arable cropping, dairying, beef fattening, pig fattening, and piglet production.
+The necessary working hours are broken down into a base need, *const* which is linked to having the respective farm branch, *v\_hasBranch*, *integer*, and a linear term depending on its size, *slope*.

 3.  **Labour needs for certain farm operations** (aggregated to *v\_totLab*).